rdtHK/embedded-php/README.md

     - [ ] InMemoryCache
     - [ ] FilesystemCache
 - [x] Escape <? & ?>
+    - [x] Turn ?> <?php into echo statements.
+That way there's no need to escape anything.
 - [ ] Do something about %> inside strings
 - [ ] A way of extending templates